-This post was originally published in April 2016.
-I’ve updated the post below to include more information about Cumin Chicken.
-Plus, I took new photographs and have included a step-by-step photo collage to show you how easy this one pan chicken and rice is to make!
+Update: This recipe was originally published in April 2016.
+I made updates to the article below to include more information about recipe for chicken cumin.
+Plus, there’s now step-by-step photos showing you *just* how easy this one pan chicken with cumin and rice is to make!

 What is cumin chicken?